Anyolite/anyolite/README.md

 * [X] Added safeguard to catch non-fatal Crystal exceptions and raise them as Ruby errors
 * [X] Added option to transform procs into bytecode
 * [X] Added function to disable external program execution
-* [X] Added some internal methods to mruby to handle fibers
 * [ ] Updated to mruby 3.2.0 (as soon as it releases)

 #### Usability